xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 In the absence of the Allow-Length header field, a client is obligated to know the maximum length allowed through out-of-band knowledge such as a publicly documented policy or through probing requests until a suitable length is determined.

-An origin server MAY choose to return Allow-Length in a HEAD or OPTIONS request for a client that did not persist the value and resumes a transfer at a later time.
-The specified Allow-Length SHOULD NOT change for the lifetime of a transfer.
-If the value does change during a transfer, then the origin server SHOULD support the HEAD method, OPTIONS method, or both, that SHALL respond with an updated Allow-Length header field.
+An origin server MAY choose to return Allow-Length in a HEAD or OPTIONS request for a client that did not persist the value and resumes an upload at a later time.
+The specified Allow-Length SHOULD NOT change for the lifetime of an upload.
+If the value does change during an upload, then the origin server SHOULD support the HEAD method, OPTIONS method, or both, that SHALL respond with an updated Allow-Length header field.

 ## Resource Contention

 It is possible that multiple clients MAY request an origin server provision storage for the same resource.
-An origin server SHOULD use optimistic behavior such that the last successful client request is the owner of the remaining transfer requests.
+An origin server SHOULD use optimistic behavior such that the last successful client request is the owner of the remaining upload requests.
 The entity tag returned by the origin server in the response provides the correlation to all other requests for a given client.
 If the server is unable to fulfill the request because the resource cannot be provisioned, it MUST respond with 409 (Conflict) to which a client MAY retry the request.
 A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it SHOULD wait before retrying the request.

 It is NOT RECOMMENDED that origin servers employ a stateful locking strategy as it could result in a condition by which no client is able to create the requested resource.
 This document does not describe how to lock or unlock such a resource.

 ## Entity Tags

 Upon successful allocation of the requested storage space, the origin server MUST return an entity tag in the response.
-The entity tag MUST be used for all subsequent requests, including canceling the entire transfer.
+The entity tag MUST be used for all subsequent requests, including canceling the entire upload.
 All entity tags returned by the origin server SHOULD use strong validation.

 ## Resource Retrieval

 An origin server which supports partial content uploads MAY also support requesting that same resource for downloads.
-An origin server that implements this capability MUST NOT allow GET requests, in part or in whole, to the provisioned resource until all the corresponding resource content has been transferred to the origin server.
-The origin server MUST respond with 404 (Not Found) for any resource that has not been completely transferred.
+An origin server that implements this capability MUST NOT allow GET requests, in part or in whole, to the provisioned resource until all the corresponding resource content has been uploaded to the origin server.
+The origin server MUST respond with 404 (Not Found) for any resource that has not been completely uploaded.

 ## Example

-Here is an example of a POST request to initiate a new partial content transfer:
+Here is an example of a POST request to initiate a new partial content upload:

 ~~~~ http
 Content-Disposition: create; size=4294967296